EdIzaguirre/edizaguirre/README.md

 ## Hi, I'm Ed 👋

-I'm a former physics educator turned full-stack data scientist from Los Angeles, CA. I've spent the past year teaching myself machine learning, primarily via [textbooks](https://www.manning.com/books/deep-learning-with-python-second-edition), [online courses](https://www.deeplearning.ai/courses/deep-learning-specialization/), [Kaggle](https://www.kaggle.com/edizaguirre/code), and personal projects.
+I'm a former physics educator turned data scientist/machine learning engineer from Los Angeles, CA. I've spent the past year teaching myself machine learning, primarily via [textbooks](https://www.manning.com/books/deep-learning-with-python-second-edition), [online courses](https://www.deeplearning.ai/courses/deep-learning-specialization/), [Kaggle](https://www.kaggle.com/edizaguirre/code), and personal projects.
 - 🤖 My focus is in generative AI, computer vision, and natural language processing.
 - ✍️ I enjoy writing!
 I've written several articles in Towards Data Science [see here](https://medium.com/@ed.izaguirre).
 My latest article covers how to take an object detection model developed in a Jupyter notebook and get it ready for production.
 - 🔧 I enjoy full-stack machine learning.
 Currently my favorite tooling is Metaflow for orchestration and infrastructure abstraction, AWS Batch for compute, Sagemaker endpoints for deployment, and Weights & Biases for evaluation and monitoring.
 I also have experience using Streamlit for developing the front-end for an application.